-Man arrested after car plows into crowd at Liverpool FC’s title parade
+Man arrested after car ploughs into crowd at Liverpool FC’s title parade

-Police say a male suspect taken into custody after a car collided with several pedestrians in Liverpool.
+Police say a male suspect is taken into custody after a car collides with several pedestrians in Liverpool.

-A man has been arrested after driving a car into a crowd in Liverpool during a parade to celebrate Liverpool FC’s Premier League football title, emergency services have said.
+A man has been arrested after driving a car into a crowd in Liverpool during a parade to celebrate Liverpool FC’s Premier League football title, emergency services say.

-Merseyside Police in northwest England said they were contacted just after 6pm (17:00 GMT) on Monday “following reports a car been in collision with a number of pedestrians”.
+Merseyside Police in northwest England said they were contacted just after 6pm (17:00 GMT) on Monday “following reports a car had been in collision with a number of pedestrians”.

 Recommended Storieslist of 3 items